YuZhang-steven/online-slide/README.md

 - Pages use a float “order” value (e.g., 1.1, 1.113, 1.23).This allows inserting pages without reordering the entire sequence.
 The frontend sorts pages and derives indices.
 - Content positions and sizes are stored as floats, matching Konva’s coordinate system.
-- Text content is stored directly in the database; image and video content stores the corresponding R2 URLs.
+- Text content is stored directly in the database; image and video content stores the corresponding R2 URLs and their file name.

 ### Backend